ory/docs/README.md

 ### UI references

-When talking about any UI in the Ory documentation follow these rules:
+When talking about any user interface (UI) in the Ory documentation, follow these rules:

 - When referring to UI elements, always use the exact text associated with the given element.